wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/05-create-model-driven-app.md

 1. Using the command bar at the top select the **Save** button.

-2. Once your application have been saved, select the **Publish** button.
+2. Once your application has been saved, select the **Publish** button.

 3. To test your application, select the **Play** button.